Tradition, quality, passion, they are the winning ingredients of Italian cuisine. Find out with us the 10 reasons why Italian food is the best!

 The Italian acronym DOP (English PDO) indicates products with a Protected Designation of Origin.
 This mark serves to guarantee and protect the quality of the product concerning the territorial exclusivity of its production.

-The Italian acronym IGP (English PGI) refers to products with a Protected Geographical Indication.
+The Italian term IGP (English PGI) refers to products with a Protected Geographical Indication.
 These products possess a certain quality that depends exclusively on their geographical origin, which means that at least one production step must occur within a defined geographical area.

 STG (English TSG) stands for Traditional Speciality Guaranteed products.
 This label protects goods obtained by specific and traditional production methods (i.e. different from other similar products, existing for at least 20 years, etc.).
 Unlike PDO and PGI marks, TSG products only concern the production quality of the food, while the geographical area is not a necessary element for obtaining the label.